 Created by Frank and Doris Hursley, General Hospital premiered on April 1, 1963.
 It was set in the fictional town of Port Charles in upstate New York, and focused on the lives and loves of the staff working in the town’s General Hospital.
 Prominent characters in the show’s early days included Dr. Steve Hardy (John Beradino) and Nurse Audrey March (Rachel Ames).
 On the same day General Hospital debuted, ABC’s rival network, NBC, launched its own medical soap opera, The Doctors.
 Both networks were attempting to capitalize on the success of prime time-medical dramas such as Dr. Kildare and Ben Casey.

-General Hospital set a new standard for daytime soap operas by introducing dramatic action-adventure plotlines into the complicated mix of family and romantic issues that was the usual bread and butter of soaps at the time.
+General Hospital set a new standard for daytime soap operas by introducing dramatic action-adventure plot lines into the complicated mix of family and romantic issues that was the usual bread and butter of soaps at the time.
 Still, by the late 1970s, the show’s ratings had dropped to the point where it seemed on the brink of cancellation.
-In general, ratings for daytime soap operas were declining, a development some attributed to the fact that growing numbers of women--the target audience for the genre since the first of its kind, CBS’s Guiding Light, debuted in 1952--were entering the work force and weren’t home during the day.
+In general, ratings for daytime soap operas were declining, a development some attributed to the fact that growing numbers of women–the target audience for the genre since the first of its kind, CBS’s Guiding Light, debuted in 1952–were entering the work force and weren’t home during the day.
 In 1978, Gloria Monty took the reins as executive producer of General Hospital; in a few short years, the show had become the No. 1 daytime drama, largely by captivating growing numbers of teenage audiences.

 One of the big secrets to the show’s new success was viewers’ fascination with the romance of the “super couple” Luke Spencer and Laura Webber (known to millions of fans simply as “Luke and Laura”), played by Anthony Geary and Genie Francis.
 After bad-boy Luke stole Laura from her lawyer husband, Scotty Baldwin (Kin Shriner), their 1981 wedding became the most-watched event in soap-opera history.
-Luke and Laura divorced on the show in 2001 after 20 years of marriage; with great fanfare, they remarried in the fall of 2006.